 How do you learn how to vape?

 First, determine if your device is a mouth-to-lung (MTL) or direct lung (DL) vaping device.
 MTL means you are filling your mouth with the vapor before bringing it into your body and is similar to the act of puffing a cigarette.
 DL vaping, on the other hand, draws the vapor straight into your lungs, as if you were sucking in air from a party balloon.

-It's best to remain slow and steady with your vape hits, each intake clocking in at around five seconds.
+It's best to remain slow and steady with your vape hits, each intake clocking in at around five seconds (FYI, four seconds will activate the Baton's "party mode").
 Because wielding a vape pen doesn't have quite the same visual "end point" like a cigarette does, it can often seem like you're vaping more than when you smoked.
 It's something you need to be mindful of when you're first starting out, as nicotine headaches are no joke.

 It's also important to remember that your experience will vary by device and/or juice.
 In time you'll grow more comfortable with taking bigger, longer hits and holding in the vapor.
 But you must walk before you can cloud chase.